 Either way, there is always plenty of time to chat to others and catch up with friends over a cup of tea!

-“When someone told me about the Deafblind UK group I was there in a shot!
-I went along to the first group and though “this is where I belong” – it felt like a big family full of other people just like me.”
-Click here to read more of Kathaleen’s story
+"When someone told me about the Deafblind UK group I was there in a shot!
+I went along to the first group and thought “this is where I belong” – it felt like a big family full of other people just like me.”
+Click here to read Kathaleen's story.

 Volunteering to support our social groups